Paul McCartney Says He Was ‘Humbled’ When He ‘Saw God’ On A Drug Trip

 “There was the gallery owner Robert Fraser, me, a couple of others,” McCartney told the Times (via People).

 “We were immediately nailed to the sofa.
-And I saw God, this amazing towering thing, and I was humbled.
+And I saw God, this amazing towering thing, and I was humbled.”

 Paul McCartney 'saw God' after taking DMT during Beatles heyday https://t.co/1rppzDKvZu